-- The policies and procedures adopted by the Governing Body to safeguard and promote the welfare of pupils are fully implemented and followed by all staff, including supply teachers and volunteers and that they are regularly updated in response to local practice or national changes in legislation. - All staff including supply teachers, volunteers, visitors and contractors understand and comply with our Code of Conduct. - We evaluate our safeguarding policies & procedures at least on an annual basis and return our completed Safeguarding Self Evaluation (SEF) using the S175 online tool to the LA as requested (bi-annually). - We share the Safeguarding Self Evaluation and Action Plan with governors at least annually. - We work with the LA to ensure that our policies and procedures are in line with DFE and LA guidance. - A senior member of staff, known as the DSL, is appointed with a clear job description.
-They have lead responsibility for Child Protection and Safeguarding and receive appropriate on-going training, supervision and support as well as sufficient time and resources to enable them to discharge their responsibilities.
+- The policies and procedures adopted by the Governing Body to safeguard and promote the welfare of pupils are fully implemented and followed by all staff, including supply teachers and volunteers and that they are regularly updated in response to local practice or national changes in legislation. - All staff including supply teachers, volunteers, visitors and contractors understand and comply with our Code of Conduct. - We evaluate our safeguarding policies & procedures at least on an annual basis and return our completed Safeguarding Self Evaluation (SEF) using the S175 online tool to the LA as requested. - We share the Safeguarding Self Evaluation and Action Plan with governors at least annually. - We work with the LA to ensure that our policies and procedures are in line with DFE and LA guidance. - A senior member of staff, known as the DSL, is appointed with a clear job description.
+They have lead responsibility for Child Protection and Safeguarding and receive appropriate on-going training, supervision and support as well as sufficient time and resources to enable them to discharge their responsibilities. - Parents/carers are aware of and understand our responsibilities to promote the safety and welfare of our pupils by making our statutory obligations clear. - The Safeguarding and Child Protection policy is available on our website and is included in the staff handbook and volunteers' handbook. - Child friendly information of how to raise a concern/make a disclosure has been developed through training staff on signs of abuse and regular emotional check ins with children.
+Staff observations and weekly reviewed of well being of children. - We co-operate fully with MCC and MSP multi-agency safeguarding procedures and arrangements are in place to monitor the quality of referrals and interventions and the processes for escalation of concerns During holiday periods the school building is open due to Children's Centre

-- Parents/carers are aware of and understand our responsibilities to promote the safety and welfare of our pupils by making our statutory obligations clear. - The Safeguarding and Child Protection policy is available on our website and is included in the staff handbook and volunteers' handbook. - Child friendly information of how to raise a concern/make a disclosure has been developed through worry boxes, this includes an SEND-friendly format. - We co-operate fully with MCC and MSP multi-agency safeguarding procedures and arrangements are in place to monitor the quality of referrals and interventions and the processes for escalation of concerns.
-Provision is made through the holidays with DSLs who work on 'all year round' contracts. - We create a culture whereby all staff, volunteers and visitors feel confident and have knowledge of how to raise a concern about poor or unsafe practice in regard to the safeguarding and welfare of the children and young people and such concerns are addressed sensitively and effectively. - We have systems in place to ensure that any staff who are carrying out both regulated activities and other roles commissioned from external agencies/ organisations have been DBS checked and their employing organisations have safeguarding policies in place, including safer recruitment and annual safeguarding training appropriate to roles and we are compliant with legislation relevant to our setting.
-This includes disqualification checks for staff working in the EYFS. - We ensure a risk assessment takes place to establish that the appropriate checks take place on volunteers. - We have appropriate procedures to ensure that there is no risk to children from visitors and we exercise diligence and prevent any organisation or speaker from using our facilities to disseminate extremist views or radicalise pupils and staff.
-This would involve a prior discussion and sharing of any materials to be used or distributed. - There are suitable arrangements for visitors coming onto the premises which may include an assessment of the educational value, the age appropriateness of what is going to be delivered and whether relevant checks will be required.
+- commission.
+Holiday administrator based at Collyhurst is DSL trained.
+Children's Centre team support and contact families weekly. - We create a culture whereby all staff, volunteers and visitors feel confident and have knowledge of how to raise a concern about poor or unsafe practice in regard to the safeguarding and welfare of the children and young people and such concerns are addressed sensitively and effectively. - We have systems in place to ensure that any staff who are carrying out both regulated activities and other roles commissioned from external agencies/ organisations have been DBS checked and their employing organisations have safeguarding policies in place, including safer recruitment and annual safeguarding training appropriate to roles and we are compliant with legislation relevant to our setting - We ensure a risk assessment takes place to establish that the appropriate checks take place on volunteers. - We have appropriate procedures to ensure that there is no risk to children from visitors and we exercise diligence and prevent any organisation or speaker from using our facilities to disseminate extremist views or radicalise pupils and staff.
+Prior discussion of sharing of any materials to be used, shared or distributed. - There are suitable arrangements for visitors coming onto the premises which may include an assessment of the educational value, the age appropriateness of what is going to be delivered and whether relevant checks will be required.